markmdoza/developer-handbook/Swift/README.md

 - Who.What = Value
   (Who needs to be changed and what what variable needs to be changed and what is the new value)

+# AppDelegate

+- The AppDelegate is effectively the foundation of an application and manages some interactions with the system.

+# SceneDelegate

+- This is responsible for displaying the screen UI and data.

+# ViewControllers

+- The only component users can interact with.
+Most applications will provide more than one ViewController.

+# UIViews

+- These dsiplay images, texts and more.

+# Storyboard

+- This serves as a blueprint for the interface that an application presents to the user.

+# Project files

+- Within Xcode, files belong into three main categories.
+Configuration, code and resource.
+Config defines the project structure, code for the logic and resource for everything else.